nirum-lang/nirum/docs/target/elm.md

  -  An `alias` to a type is translated to a `type alias`, e.g., `type foo-bar = text;` becomes `type alias FooBar = String`.

+ -  An encoder (serializer) is named starting with a type name in camelCase and a trailing `Encoder`.
+For example, a decoder for a type `foo-bar` is `fooBarEncoder`.